codeNameScript/robofriends-api-exercise/README.md

 # I am following a ZTM Udemy course

+Exercise: Make an SPA(single page app) with an API of my choice.
+API used for this project: https://genshin.dev/

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).